Marriage and Lifepartnering

 Although it was a great advance for its time, the traditional ketubah does not address the realities of marriage in our day.
 The elaborate economic arrangements for the dissolution of a marriage as spelled out in a traditional ketubah have become meaningless, and the changed aspirations, roles and responsibilities of women and men find no expression in a contract that demands specific duties and responsibilities of the groom but asks the bride for nothing in return.
 New ketubot impose many choices on couples, starting with the content of the document.
 Some brides and grooms use the traditional Aramaic text but select or write an entirely different text in English.
 Others opt for alternate text in both Hebrew and English.

-The wedding ceremony takes place beneath the huppah.
+The wedding ceremony takes place beneath the chuppah.
 This wedding canopy symbolizes the couple’s new home – fragile, yet purposefully open on all sides to all possible futures and directions.
-The embrace of the huppah reflects the divine presence in the couple’s lives as they embark on the journey of partnership together.
+The embrace of the chuppah reflects the divine presence in the couple’s lives as they embark on the journey of partnership together.

 Others see in the custom of the bride circling her groom a symbol of the wife creating a metaphoric wall around her husband to guard against him from outside desires and influences.
 This is in keeping with a passage in the Song of Songs referring to a woman as a wall, and a talmudic teaching that “whoever lives without a wife lives without a [protective] wall.”
 The sages comment that a man’s wife is like a wall, protecting him from external temptations.
 After her circling, the bride, by stepping into the symbolic circle she has created, marks the couple’s new status in society as a married couple; she has created a community of two, around which there is an intimate wall of privacy, independent and shielded from the rest of society.

 The Jewish wedding ceremony comprises two major sections: erusin (betrothal) and nissuin (marriage).
-When the bride and groom have reached the huppah [marriage canopy], the erusin ceremony begins.
-It is a simple ceremony, marked by two blessings recited by the presiding rabbi, who holds a cup of wine.
+When the bride and groom have reached the chuppah (marriage canopy), the erusin ceremony begins.
+It is a simple ceremony, marked by two blessings recited by the presiding Rabbi, who holds a cup of wine.
 The first blessing, over wine, is one said at almost all joyous occasions.
 The second blessing is unique to this occasion and reads as follows:

-“Blessed are You, Adonai our God, Ruler of the Universe, Who has sanctified us with Your commandments, and commanded us regarding forbidden unions, and Who forbad betrothed women to us, and permitted to us those married to us by huppah and kiddushin.
-Praised are You, Adonai, Who sanctifies the people Israel with huppah and kiddushin.”
+“Blessed are You, Adonai our God, Ruler of the Universe, Who has sanctified us with Your commandments, and commanded us regarding forbidden unions, and Who forbad betrothed women to us, and permitted to us those married to us by chuppah and kiddushin.
+Praised are You, Adonai, Who sanctifies the people Israel with chuppah and kiddushin.”

 Several crucial themes of the Jewish wedding are expressed in the seemingly simple language of these few lines of this second blessing.
 First, the liturgical language points to older customs, for in earlier times the Jewish wedding took place in stages over the course of an entire year.
 At the first ceremony, erusin, the couple was reserved for each other and was forbidden to have relationships with anyone else.
 But it was not until approximately a year later, at the nissuin ceremony, that they were permitted to consummate their relationship sexually and that the bride moved into the groom’s home.